jsinger67/parol/book/src/OperatorPrecedence.md

 generated `src\precedence_grammar_trait.rs`.
 It contains all available semantic actions which are bound to non-terminals.

-To implement for instance the `variable` action, copy the `fn variable...` block into the
+To implement, for instance, the `variable` action, copy the `fn variable...` block into
 ```rust
 impl<'t> PrecedenceGrammarTrait<'t> for PrecedenceGrammar<'t> {